terraform-providers/terraform-provider-aws/website/docs/r/cloud9_environment_membership.html.markdown

 ## Attributes Reference

-In addition the the arguments listed above the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the environment membership.
 * `user_id` - he user ID in AWS Identity and Access Management (AWS IAM) of the environment member.